 Each year, Cookson Hills Electric Cooperative, Inc. (CHEC) sends four high school juniors on an all-expenses paid trip to Washington D.C. and they each receive a $1000 cash scholarship.
 The Rural Electric Youth Tour is an annual week-long event in June during which almost 1,600 high school juniors from across the United States convene in Washington D.C.

 CHEC is again giving the opportunity to area high school juniors to participate.
-The students are asked to write a 750-1000 word essay on the topic, "What do you find most interesting about rural electric cooperative?"
+The students are asked to write a 750-1000 word essay on the topic of rural electricity.
 Each of the 14 schools in our service territory will present two finalists.
 The essays are then judged by persons that are not employed by CHEC.
-The final four finalists will attend Youth Tour Week in Washington D.C., June 9 –15, 2017.
+The final four finalists will attend Youth Tour Week in Washington D.C., June 8 –14, 2018.

 To be eligible to compete, students need only to be a junior student attending one of the schools in Cookson Hills Electric's service territory.
 The student's parents do not need to be members of the cooperative.

 For more information, see the adjacent web site pages.
 Also, you may contact Donna Rhodes, Youth Tour Coordinator, 800-328-2368 or 918-775-2211 or firstname.lastname@example.org.